Xzar-x/ShadowMap/README.md

 The name represents a "map" of subdomains and web surfaces discovered from the shadows – silently and effectively, just like a hacker should.

-The alias sm (though the current script is totalsubfinder.sh, the concept remains) also makes it quick and intuitive to use.
+The alias smp (though the current script is shadowmap, the concept remains) also makes it quick and intuitive to use.

 ## **🤖 Author**